NatnaelB7/Assignment_2_TAKELE_RT1/README.md

-# Assignment 2 - Two Wheeled Mobile Robot
+# Assignment 2: Two-Wheeled Mobile Robot
 This is a simple, two-wheeled robot that is coded and developed by *Natnael Berhanu Takele*.

 ## Assignment Description